Spaghetti-droid/Watermarker/README.md

 We can see the following components:

+- **Current Profile**: The save profile that is used currently.
+Each profile stores watermark configurations allowing you to save several watermarks for later reuse.
+In this case, we have selected the 'fishies' profile, and have initialised all fields with the values stored in this profile.
+If you want to create a new profile, simply enter the name you want in the combo box and click "Save"
+- **Make Default button**: Click this to set the current profile as the default that will be loaded when Watermarker starts
+- **Delete button**: Click to delete the current profile
 - **Destination Folder**: Determines where the watermarked images will be saved.
 If the folder doesn't exist, it will be created when the watermarking process is started.
 - **Selected Images**: Use the 'Choose' button to choose the files that are to be watermarked.
 - **Text**: The text used by the watermark.